New BMI Calculator: Accurate & Research-Based

-BMI is a universal tool used to determine if someone is at a healthy weight according to their height.
+BMI calculation is a universal weight management tool used to determine if someone is at a healthy weight according to their height.
 Although simple to compute, it may reflect some health risks and point one in the right direction for more information to help them make informed decisions about their lifestyle and overall health.
-In this article, we explore the intricacies of BMI such as what it means; how it is calculated; why it matters and doesn’t matter; and how they can be applied in different situations based on common examples.
+Our New BMI Calculator has various improvements as it accommodates age and gender based on latest research published on Body Mass Index.

 Improved BMI Calculator